fivetran/dbt_amazon_selling_partner/models/docs.md

 {% docs website_display_group_name %} Display name of the website display group associated with an Amazon catalog item.	 {% enddocs %}

 {% docs method %}
 A sub-payment method for a COD order.
+Possible values: COD (Cash on delivery), GC (Gift card), CVS (Convenience Store), PointsAccount (Amazon Points), Invoice, or Other.
+{% enddocs %}
+{% docs methods %}
-Possible values: COD (Cash on delivery), GC (Gift card), PointsAccount (Amazon Points), or Invoice.
+Comma-separated list of payment methods used for an order.
+Possible individual values: COD (Cash on delivery), GC (Gift card), CVS (Convenience Store), PointsAccount (Amazon Points), Invoice, or Other.
 {% enddocs %}
 {% docs payment_method_detail_item %} A list of payment methods for the order. {% enddocs %}